Which Kind of Portfolio Would a Financial Adviser Recommend to a Young Investor?

 4. Maybe a sprinkle of real estate or commodities (0-5%)

-They’ll throw around fancy terms like “asset allocation” and “risk tolerance,” before you know it, you’re signed up for a bunch of mutual funds with fees higher than a cat’s back.
+They’ll throw around fancy terms like “asset allocation” and “risk tolerance,” and before you know it, you’re signed up for a bunch of mutual funds with fees higher than a cat’s back.

 Now, don’t get me wrong.
 Diversification isn’t inherently bad.
 As the saying goes, “Don’t put all your eggs in one basket.”
 But here’s the kicker: This one-size-fits-all approach is about as personalized as a fortune cookie message.